Causality bounds on scalar-tensor EFTs: Bounds on EFT coefficients and their implications

 Then, for a given $\theta$, the optimization program for bounds on $\gamma_0$ and $\beta_1$ outputs a quadratic inequality of $r$, which gives a bound on $r$; going through sufficiently many $\theta$, we get a 2D bound in the $\gamma_0$-$\beta_1$ plane.
 However, this is not an optimization problem directly solvable by the {\tt SDPB} package, because both $r$ and $r^2$ are present in the inequality.
 Nevertheless, for phenomenological interesting cases (for which the IR logarithm $\log({\Lambda}/{m_{\rm IR}})$ is not too small), we can drop the linear term in the $r$ inequality, and then the problem becomes directly solvable by {\tt SDPB} for a given $\theta$.
 If we want to improve the accuracy of the bound with the linear $r$ terms, we can use the above result as an initial background solution $r_*$ of the quadratic $r$ inequality and seek a linear perturbative improvement $\delta r$ on top of it:

 This of course can be iterated for further improvements: set $r_*\to r_*-\delta r$ and repeat several times to a desired accuracy.

 In Figure \ref{fig:nr2.2}, we compare the bounds obtained from the leading approximation and its improvements with the above iterations.
 The leading approximation, where the linear $r$ terms are dropped, can be extracted by the limit $\log({\Lambda}/{m_{\rm IR}})\to\infty$), while for the $\log({\Lambda}/{m_{\rm IR}})=50$ and $\log({\Lambda}/{m_{\rm IR}})=20$ cases we have performed two iterations of linear improvements.
 We see that, for a phenomenological interesting $\log({\Lambda}/{m_{\rm IR}})$, the leading approximation is actually rather good.
 The non-convexity of Figure \ref{fig:nr2.2} results from the fact that the SDP is performed on quadratic functions of $\gi_0$ and $\bi_1$, but Figure \ref{fig:nr2.2} is plotted for $\gi_0$ and $\bi_1$ themselves.
 Also, from Figure \ref{fig:nr2.2}, we see that the allowed values of the dimensionless coefficients $\hat\gamma_0$ and $\hat\beta_1$, modulo $(\log({\Lambda}/{m_{\rm IR}}))^{1/2}$, are order one, which is consistent with the dimensional analysis in Section \ref{sec:dimAna}.
 This is also consistent with the parametric bound on $\beta_1$ in Ref \cite{Serra:2022pzl}, estimated from requiring the absence of acausal time advances when the graviton and the scalar scatter off a heavy object in the eikonal regime.
+Also, the bounds on $\gamma_0$ have previously been computed in Ref \cite{Caron-Huot:2022ugt}, which can be compared with ours by setting $\bi_1=0$.
+Our bounds on $\gamma_0$ are a few percents stronger than those of Ref \cite{Caron-Huot:2022ugt}, which probably arises from the differences in using dispersion relations and approximations in the large $\mu,\ell$ region.